 Applications will be available each fall.
 The application deadline will be announced at that time, to coincide with the applications for LIHTC and HOME Rental Development funds.
 The application for funding will generally follow the form of the applications for LIHTC and HOME Rental Development.
 Proposals will be evaluated and scored by Rental Development Division staff with recommendations submitted to KHRC's Loans and Grants Committee for review and approval.
-The review process will take approximately 90-120 days from submission to final determination and award offer.
+Award offers will be made 120-150 days later.